baiyun-jing/gwe/content/past-leadership.md

 <img src="steph.jpg" alt="" width="30%">

-**Stephanie Kestelman** was a former co-chair of the group and is interested research interests are public economics, questions in federal/state and local fiscal policy, and urban economics. [`Stephanie's Website`](https://skestelman.github.io/)
+**Stephanie Kestelman** was a former hihi co-chair of the group and is interested research interests are public economics, questions in federal/state and local fiscal policy, and urban economics. [`Stephanie's Website`](https://skestelman.github.io/)

 <img src="/./team_files/jamie.png" alt="" width="30%">